Tonywuhk/realai.org/frontier/towards-neural-network-based-general-intelligence.md

 ### 7.2 Temporary memory that facilitates learning e.g. used for experience replay

-## 8. World Model
+## 8. Reasoning

-The learning system should contain a vast amount of knowledge that forms the basis of "common sense", which can be the result of continual learning.
+The system needs to have the ability of reasoning.

 ## 9. Language Grounding

 The system's understanding of language should be grounded to its representation of common sense knowledge, not merely finding patterns in texts.
 Language can be considered as the interface between neural network agents who need to communicate.

+## 10. World Model

+The learning system should contain a vast amount of knowledge that forms the basis of "common sense", which can be the result of continual learning.